kcbabo/gg-portal-demo/README.md

 cat api-example-com-rt.yaml
 ```

 In the `api-example-rt.yaml` file, uncomment the `/trackapi` matcher and its `delegate` configuration.
-After you've saved these chanegs, apply the `RouteTable` resource:
+After you've saved these changes, apply the `RouteTable` resource:

 ```bash
 kubectl apply -f api-example-com-rt.yaml